SherG/sherrieg/content/blog/desantis-state-guard/index.md

 The Virginia Defense Force (VDF) was trained to set up mobile communications units for in-state National Guard deployments.
 This frees up some of the National Guard's time.

-In weather emergencies, such as severe winter storms or hurricanes, state guard troops may travel <a href="https://vdf.virginia.gov/2022/01/26/vdf-provides-logistics-support-during-vng-winter-storm-response/" target="blank">hundreds of miles</a> to load and transport equipment like radio communications devices, chainsaws, state fuel cards, and food, and deliver it to National Guard staging areas.
+In weather emergencies, such as severe winter storms or hurricanes, state guard troops may travel <a href="https://vdf.virginia.gov/2022/01/26/vdf-provides-logistics-support-during-vng-winter-storm-response/" target="blank">hundreds of miles</a> to load and transport equipment.
+This includes radio communications devices, chainsaws, state fuel cards, and food -- which are delivered to National Guard staging areas.

 Once activated, you have to be ready to show up within a narrow time frame with all of your gear.